mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 😍😍😍

-Unfortunately Prisma didn't exist yet when we were starting out, it could have helped us move faster and avoid a lot of bugs at the same time.
+Unfortunately Prisma didn't exist when we were starting out.
+It could have helped us move faster and avoid bugs at the same time.

 ### Avoid WYSIWYG editing

-The main action users perform on Spectrum is writing content, so we wanted it to be as nice as possible.
-We decided to replace our plaintext markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).
+Writing is the primary activity on Spectrum, so we wanted the experience to be great.
+I decided to replace our plaintext markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).

-Unfortunately it is really buggy.
-Even after months of work it is not as good as our users need it to be—we constantly hear complaints about it.
-The lack of cross-browser support also means that we had to keep the plaintext input around as a fallback. 👎
+Unfortunately it did not work out well.
+The editor is really buggy, even after months of work our users rightfully complain about it constantly.
+On top of that, the library makes up a majority of our JavaScript bundle size and the lack of cross-browser support means that we had to keep the plaintext input around as a fallback. 👎

-While another WYSIWYG framework might have worked, we should have focused on more pressing features instead of working on polish—the plaintext markdown input was fine.
+While another WYSIWYG framework might have worked, we should have focused on more pressing features—the plaintext markdown input was fine.

 ### Summary